suny-downstate-medical-center/netpyne/CONTRIBUTING.md

 A pull request doesn’t have to represent finished work.
 It’s usually better to open a pull request early on, so others can watch or give feedback on your progress.
 Just mark it as a “WIP” (Work in Progress) in the subject line.
 You can always add more commits later.

+Always reference the issue related to the PR with `#number-of-issue` and use the markdown to make your comments more readable.

 > **Note:** If this is your first pull request, check out [Make a Pull Request](http://makeapullrequest.com/), which [**@kentcdodds**](https://github.com/kentcdodds) created as a walkthrough video tutorial.
 You can also practice making a pull request in the [First Contributions](https://github.com/Roshanjossey/first-contributions) repository, created by [**@Roshanjossey**](https://github.com/Roshanjossey).

 ## Coding conventions

 **Adhere to standard Python style guidelines**
-All contributions to MNE-Python are checked against style guidelines described in PEP 8.
+All contributions to Netpyne are checked against style guidelines described in PEP 8.
 We also check for common coding errors (such as variables that are defined but never used).

 Several text editors or IDEs also have Python style checking, which can highlight style errors while you code (and train you to make those errors less frequently).
 This functionality is built-in to the Spyder IDE, but most editors have plug-ins that provide similar functionality.
 Search for `python linter <name of your favorite editor>` to learn more.